top of page

 In May 2026, the issue came back into focus after the U.S. Senate again pushed major tech companies, including Meta, TikTok, Snap, and Google, to answer questions about risks to children and teens.
 At the same time, new Pew Research findings showed something more interesting than a simple “social media is bad” story: teens and parents are not seeing the same thing.

-Many teens describe social media as mixed.
+Many teens describe social media as a mixed experience.
 It can be fun, social, creative, and sometimes even comforting.
 For them, platforms like TikTok, Instagram, and Snapchat are just part of everyday life.
 But that does not mean the experience is harmless.
 Pew found that TikTok, in particular, stands out when it comes to sleep and productivity.
 A notable share of teen users say it hurts their sleep, and many also admit they spend too much time on it.

 What Social Media Harm Really Looks Like